fyodorio/unit-testing-styleguide/README.md

 ### Write Minimum Passable Tests

-If appropriate, use Jasmine's built-in matchers (such as `toContain`, `jasmine.any`, `jasmine.stringMatching`, ...etc) to compare arguments and results.
-You can also create your own matcher via the `asymmetricMatch` function.
+If appropriate, use test framework's built-in matchers (such as `.toContain`, `.any`, `.stringMatching`, etc) to compare arguments and results.
+You can also create your own custom matcher functions.

 #### Why?